 This process involves a protein that binds the molecule to be transported and physically moves that compound through the membrane.
-Binding of the molecule to the protein causes a conformational change in the protein so that the molecule now faces the opposite side from where it was.
-Facilitated diffusion, as shown in Figure 3.14, is therefore specific because a protein must bind the molecule.
-However, these small molecules are readily moved in and out of the cell, so a gradient cannot be formed nor is energy required.
+The molecule's binding to the protein causes a conformational change causing the molecule to face the opposite side from where it was.
+As shown in Figure 3.14, facilitated diffusion is therefore specific because a protein must bind the molecule.
+However, these small molecules are readily moved in and out of the cell, so a gradient cannot be formed, nor is energy required.

-One example of a class of proteins that carry out facilitated diffusion are the aquaporins.
+One example of a class of proteins that carry out facilitated diffusion is aquaporins.
 Water can diffuse relatively slowly across the membrane, but it was a matter of debate whether this was fast enough for cellular processes.
 Studies of adaptation to osmotic stress suggested that passive diffusion of water was too slow to explain the rapid changes observed in some bacteria.
 A search began for the elusive protein that was carrying out this process.
-The first water channel was discovered by Peter Agre in 1988.
-These proteins were first described in eukaryotic cells, but a wide variety of living systems are now known to contain them and the term aquaporins was coined to describe them.
-Over 100 aquaporins have been discovered in bacterial systems and while these do not share a high degree of sequence homology with eukaryotic aquaporins, they share significant structural similarity.
-Aquaporins can be divided into two large classes, those that only allow water to flow through them, and those that will also transport glycerol and a few other small uncharged molecules.
-Aquaporins have not been found in every microorganism, in fact some species appear to lack them.
-In these cases the microbe may rely solely on diffusion across the membrane, or its aquaporin has a novel sequence.
+Peter Agre discovered the first water channel in 1988.
+While first described in eukaryotic cells, many living systems are now known to contain them, and the term aquaporins was coined to describe them.
+Over 100 aquaporins are present in bacterial systems, and while these do not share a high degree of sequence homology with eukaryotic aquaporins, they share a significant structural similarity.
+There are two large classes of aquaporins: those that only allow water to flow through them and those that will also transport glycerol and a few other small uncharged molecules.
+Aquaporins are not present in every microorganism; some species appear to lack them.
+In these cases, the microbe may rely solely on diffusion across the membrane, or its aquaporin has a novel sequence.

 Figure 3.13.
 Aquaporin.
 A ribbon diagram of the 23 kDA Aquaporin from E. coli.
 Each of the 6 α helices that line the water channel are shown.
 The arrows indicate the path of water through the protein.
 The two sequences of 3 amino acids (Asparagine-Proline-Alanine) are shown in pink.
 This area is thought to be important in discriminating, only allowing water molecules to pass through the pore.
 Thus, serving as a gate.

-While aquaporins are essential to cell function they also create a serious problem.
-The inside of the cell is full of many types of solutes: proteins, nucleic acids, other small molecules and ions.
-In comparison the outside environment, in most cases, is very dilute.
-Because of this there is a higher concentration of water outside the cell than inside the cell.
-Nature hates imbalances such as this and in an effort to correct the problem; water tends to flow into the cell, by a process called osmosis.
-Osmosis causes a high pressure against the cell membrane.
-This pressure would rapidly cause lysis of most cells and one of the major purposes of the peptidoglycan of the cell wall (discussed in a coming section) is to prevent the cell membrane from bursting.
+While aquaporins are essential to cell function, they also create a serious problem.
+The inside of the cell is full of many types of solutes: proteins, nucleic acids, other small molecules, and ions.
+In comparison, the outside environment, in most cases, is very dilute.
+Because of this, there is a higher concentration of water outside the cell than inside the cell.
+Nature hates imbalances such as this, and to correct the issue, water tends to flow into the cell by a process called osmosis.
+Osmosis causes high pressure against the cell membrane.
+This pressure would rapidly cause lysis of most cells, and one of the major purposes of the peptidoglycan of the cell wall (discussed in a coming section) is to prevent the cell membrane from bursting.
 Figure 3.14 shows an animation of facilitated diffusion.

 Figure 3.14.
 Facilitated Diffusion.
 An animation of the migration of solutes in and out of the cell as facilitated by a protein.
 Notice that this mechanism does not lead to a solute concentration inside the cell that is higher than outside.
 Rather, it leads to an equilibrium of that solute across the gradient.